total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 ) => void;
 ```

-Recall that when implementing a function, it doesn't have to pay attention to everything that has been passed in.
+Recall that when implementing a function, it doesn't have to pay attention to every argument that has been passed in.
 However, it can't use a parameter that doesn't exist in its definition.

 By typing `CallbackType` with each of the possible parameters, the test cases will pass regardless of how many parameters are passed in.